How to Take CBD: Best Ways To Use Hemp Oil Effectively

 If you want to get the most out of your supplementation with CBD oil, we recommend consuming it on a full stomach, as CBD oil dissolves in fats.
 This way, your daily servings can increase the bioavailability of CBD 5-fold.
 Most high-quality CBD oils are suspended in MCT oil, which boosts its absorption and provides the added benefits of essential fatty acids, vitamins, and trace minerals.

-You can increase the surface area of absorption by swishing CBD oil around your gums — this will allow the CBD to reach more vessels.
+You can increase absorption surface area by swishing CBD oil around your gums — this will allow the CBD to reach more vessels.

 Eat CBD Gummies Or Edibles